SilverStripe Platform may opt to perform different types of deployments depending on a number of factors, some of which you can control directly.

 If any non-code changes need to be applied to your environment SilverStripe Platform will automatically force a “full” deployment.

-In this scenario the virtual machines are rebuilt from scratch which opens up an opportunity to change the operating system, apply security patches, install packages, update
+In this scenario the virtual machines are rebuilt from scratch which opens up an opportunity to change the operating system, apply security patches, install packages, update configuration, and restart services.

 Full deployment consists of the following actions (order may vary depending on your environment type):